 - Soil Strength and Penetration

-Not only the surveys are required technically, they are also a mandatory requirement to provide to insurance companies, when procuring drilling or project related insurances, be it a well insurance, a drilling insurance or a BAR insurance.
-Geotechnical survey is critical and compulsory for a jack up drilling rig operation, when legs of a drilling rig penetrate the seabed.
+Not only the surveys are required technically, they are also a mandatory requirement to provide to insurance companies, when procuring drilling or project related insurance, be it well insurance, drilling insurance or BAR insurance.
+The geotechnical survey is critical and compulsory for a jack-up drilling rig operations when legs of a drilling rig penetrate the seabed.
 The survey data allows understanding the loads to be applied, as well as to ensure that shallow gas pockets (gas accumulation) are not encountered.
 During rig moves, the site survey should be conducted at all times, as subsurface data tend to change over time and offset data obtained from a nearby location might not be accurate.
 Yet, this may not always be the case and highly dependent on the field and the information available.

 The industry of marine surveys is known to be a hi-end technology user with multi-discipline skills.
 Each serving a different purpose and deployed from a dedicated survey vessel, a number of different tools used to conduct a survey.
 Those include echo sounders, side scan sonars, profilers, magnometers shallow seismic, remotely operated vehicle (ROV) and autonomous underwater vehicle (AUV), drilling spread for seabed and soil testing, to name a few.